February 2026 (Henry Holt & Company)

 —Yuri Herrera, author of Season of the Swamp

-"Mass Mothering, set in an unnamed country and narrated by an unnamed woman, nonetheless gives precise names to a variety of losses—of vanished sons and never-to-exist children, of a state’s refuge of grieving mothers and one witness.
-Sarah Bruni has written an exquisite, wrenching novel.”
+“Mass Mothering, set in an unnamed country and narrated by an unnamed woman, nonetheless gives precise names to a variety of losses―of vanished sons, of never-to-exist children, of a state’s refuge.
+Bruni has written an exquisite, wrenching novel.”

 ―Teddy Wayne, author of The Winner